 On June 30, 2003, the Attorney General of the State of Montana (Montana AG) filed a complaint in the Montana District Court on behalf of the people of Montana and the Flathead Electric Cooperative, Inc. against numerous companies, including Avista Corp.
 The complaint alleges that the companies illegally manipulated western electric and natural gas markets in 2000 and 2001.
 The Montana AG also petitioned the Montana Public Service Commission to fine public utilities \$1,000 a day for each day it finds they engaged in alleged "deceptive, fraudulent, anticompetitive or abusive practices" and order refunds when consumers were forced to pay more than just and reasonable rates.
-This case was subsequently moved to the United States District Court for the District of Montana.
+This case was subsequently moved to the United States District Court for the District of Montana and is the subject of a conditional transfer order, which if it becomes final, would consolidate this case with other pending actions in the United States District Court for the Southern District of California.
 The Company intends to file a motion to dismiss this complaint.